Hair Peace Salon

-Hair Peace Salon is a power pop band from Minsk, Belarus, influenced by British indie rock.
-Hair Peace Salon's music is distinguished by its use of English lyrics with emotional flow and drastic mood swings in songs.
+Hair Peace Salon is a power pop band from Minsk, Belarus, influenced by Britpop bands and British indie rock.
+Hair Peace Salon's music is notable in Belarus rock music by its use of English lyrics.
 The group was founded in 1998, and they have released one full-length album Gentleman, and numerous singles and EPs.
 In 2013, the members took a break when frontman and co-founder Aleh Vial created another band, Bristeil.

 History

-Early years (1998–2001)
+Early years (1998-2001)

-Aleh Vial wanted to play music in 1996, but waited until the next year when his brother bought him a drum kit.
-In 1998 he gathered two schoolmates, Maxim Devichensky and Alex Vashchilo, for his band, which became the foundation for Hair Peace Salon.
-They were inspired by local bands and bands such as Nirvana.
-The first years of the band were spent learning how to play together and experimenting with new ideas and methods of songwriting.
+Aleh Vial expressed his desire to play music as early as 1996.
+The following year, his brother acquired a drum kit for his band, which eventually became the first instrument Aleh learned to play.
+Aleh wanted to join his brother's musical group but was not accepted because he did not play any musical instruments at that time.

+In 1998, Aleh, who would become the vocalist and guitarist, gathered two school friends, bassist Maksim Dziewitsynski and drummer Alexander Vashchyla, to form a band.
+They were inspired by other local Belarusian bands such as Jitters, whom they were mutual friends with, and other bands such as Nirvana, Radiohead, and Pearl Jam.
+In their early years, the group focused on learning to play their instruments and experimenting with their songwriting.

-First releases (2002–2006)
+First Releases (2002-2006)

-Their first public performance was given on 22 February 2002 at The Base club in Minsk.
-The show was dedicated to the birthday of Kurt Cobain, and the band played a couple of their songs.

-In the same year, their original drummer Alex Vashchilo left the band, and Artur Luchkov replaced him.
-By 2003, the band became a classically structured rock quartet (rhythm guitar, lead guitar, bass guitar, and drums) with lead guitarist Vadim Dubina.